hikeventures/hikeventures.github.io/_posts/2015-09-21-Second-Packrafting-Gathering-Helvetinjarvi-Video.markdown

 ---
-title: Video: Packrafting Gathering at Helvetinjärvi National Park
+title: Video - Packrafting Gathering at Helvetinjärvi National Park
 description: A basic video about our packrafting gathering in Helvetinjärvi National Park
 date: 2015-09-21 011:40:07
 category: videos